DavidNash2024/Win32xx/samples/PropertySheet/Readme.txt

 Features demonstrated in this example
 =====================================
-* Use of CFrame to display the window frame
+* Use of CFrame to display the window frame.
-* Use of Modal, modeless and wizard property sheets
+* Use of modal, modeless and wizard property sheets.
+* Use of OnIdle to dynamically update the toolbar buttons.
+* Use of OnMenuUpdate to dynamically update the menu items.
+* Using a drop down menu with a toolbar button.